GEORGE HARRISON-THE APPLE YEARS.

 While most of Dark Horse was recorded in A&M Studios, Los Angeles, some recording took place at George’s home studio, in his Friar Park mansion.
 Abbey Road Studios were also used.
 However, for much of the time A&M Studios, Los Angeles was a home from home for George as he recorded Extra Texture (Read All About It).

-LA was where many of George’s band, including Gary Wright, Jim Keltner, Klaus Voormann, Nicky Hopkins and Beatle Ringo Starr lived.
-They were joined in the studio by Ron Wood, saxophonist Tom Scott, Billy Preston, Ronnie Spector and George’s wife Dhanni Harrison.
+That’s where George’s band, that included Gary Wright, Jim Keltner, Klaus Voormann, Nicky Hopkins and Beatle Ringo Starr.
+They were joined by Ron Wood, saxophonist Tom Scott, Billy Preston, Ronnie Spector and George’s wife Dhanni Harrison.
 They recorded Extra Texture (Read All About It), which was George Harrison’s Apple Records’ swan-song.

 Ever since George was working on Dark Horse, he’d been working on founding his own record label, Dark Horse.
 It would release his future albums, and albums by artists George discovered or believed in.
 Getting a record label up and running, was taking time.
 However, at least this allowed him the opportunity to fulfil his obligations to Apple Records.
 Would however, George leave Apple Records on a high with Extra Texture (Read All About It),?